schneems/ruby_view_server/readme.md

     $ git push origin master

 Origin refers to the place where you cloned the code from (github) and master refers to the branch you're on.

+Once you're done with the homework and it has been committed to your laptop, push it to your fork on Github.
+Then open a pull request.
+Your assignment will be graded from this pull request.

 ## Erb